• Secure computation

 Register-based architecture with deterministic execution, p50/p95/p99 observability, and protocol-aware scheduling.
 Designed for systems where performance characteristics need to be auditable, not estimated

-Built for real workloads
+Built for builder workflows

 Deterministic execution